 Although someone involved in an auto accident may at first appear uninjured, he or she might have sustained internal injuries resulting from this third collision.
-Organs like the liver, spleen, or heart can become torn or bruised from impacting each other or other surfaces within the body.
-The brain can be bruised from hitting the inside of the skull or torn by impacting a fractured portion of the skull.
-Proper restraint within a vehicle will help to prevent these types of life threatening injuries.
+The liver, spleen, heart, or another organ can become bruised from impacting each other or other surfaces within the body.
+The brain can be bruised from hitting the inside of the skull, too.
+Proper restraint within a vehicle will help to prevent these types of serious injuries.

 Collision 24, Your Trusted Collision Repair Center in Brockton MA

 If your car has been involved in an auto accident, we’re here to help.
-Collision 24, a full-service automotive repair center serving Brockton, Randolph, and Stoughton, has an impressive team of collision specialists with the technology and know-how to fix even severe accident damage.
-Give us a call today to schedule an appointment.
+Collision 24—a full-service automotive repair center serving Brockton, Randolph, and Stoughton, MA—has an impressive team of collision specialists with the technology and know-how to fix accident damage.